Our staff is available to help you with preventive care, education, resources, genetic testing and early diagnosis techniques, including:

 Breast cancer in men is rare, but men should also check their own breasts regularly.
 Any lump, change in shape or anything unusual should be examined by a physician.

 Early diagnosis is the key to successful treatment of breast cancer.
-The American Cancer Society recommends women get a baseline mammogram (an X-ray of the breast) at age 35.
-Most women should also get a mammogram every year beginning at age 40.
+Women ages 20 – 39 should have a clinical breast examination by a doctor or nurse every three years.
+After age 40, women should have a mammogram (an X-ray of the breast) every year.
 Talk to your doctor about what is right for you.

 Genetic Risk Assessment